hzh0509/EasyHomePage/contents/pricing/plan3.md

 ---
 date: 2024-06-02
 Title: Play games online
-Subtitle: Games are the best things on this planet, indeed.
+Subtitle: Playing games is the best thing on this planet, indeed.
 Includes:
     - Play whatever you want
     - Fine stand-up comedy show